User Profile

 Recent advances in testing are accelerating the way resistant pathogens are detected compared to traditional methods.
 Identifying sequences linked to genotypic resistance detection and rapid phenotypic resistance detection enable laboratories to play a greater role in protecting the population from resistant pathogens.
 However, this is not a battle that will be won in the laboratory alone.

 Each year, there are millions of unnecessary antibiotic prescriptions written in doctors’ offices and emergency departments,4 highlighting the need for advanced point-of-care (POC) testing solutions.
 Molecular POC tests are important tools that can bring an accurate diagnosis quickly, enabling the opportunity for faster treatment.
-Timely and reliable results empower physicians to prescribe more judiciously and employ antibiotic stewardship principles where they can have a notable impact.
+Timely and reliable results empower healthcare providers to prescribe more judiciously and employ antibiotic stewardship principles where they can have a notable impact.

 Addressing the threat of resistant bacteria